Tungareshwar Wildlife Sanctuary

 Trekkers must make sure you carry along medical kit, and really good amount of water with you.
 Highly recommended to wear full sleeves clothes to avoid any bites, wounds, tans.
 Carrying a cap and sunglasses is a must to protect you from the harsh heat, as this route has less shade.
 There are two ways you can reach the summit of the Tungareshwar WLS, one being from Vasai Road West which starts from the main gate itself, the other one can be trekked from the region of Parol / Vajreshwari.
-The distance from the base of the plateau to the top is approximately 11 kms., while that from Parol is said to be 8 kms.
+The distance from the base of the plateau to the top is approximately 11 km., while that from Parol is said to be 8 km.

 From Mumbai, Tungareshwar WLS can be reached by road or railways.
 It is en route the NH 48 towards Gujarat.
 Via train, one can board the Western line (Mumbai Suburban Railway) and alight at Vasai Road Railway Station which is towards the North of Mumbai suburbs.
 From Vasai Road railway station (east) exit, sharing/private autos are available till the Tungareshwar WLS base main gate.
 Auto rides are also available to and fro the temple.

+The Supreme Court (SC) 1 December 2022, exempted Maharashtra's Tungareshwar Wildlife Sanctuary (TWS) from its 3 June order mandating the creation of a one-kilometre eco-sensitive zone (ESZ) around all Protected Areas in India.